College Football National Championship Odds: Chaos and Upsets Shake the Race After Week 6

 Pictured: Florida defensive end Tyreak Sapp (94) and linebacker Myles Graham (5) sack Texas quarterback Arch Manning (16).
 Photo by Matt Pendleton via Imagn Images.

-The college football season is starting to feel a lot like 2007, with the constant shuffle of the college football national championship odds following multiple major upsets over the first six weeks of the season.
+The college football season is starting to feel a lot like 2007, with the constant shuffle of the college football national championship odds following multiple major upsets over the first six weeks of the campaign.

 However, Ohio State and Oregon remain atop the college football national championship odds after Week 6, while Alabama and Miami continue to look like the only other programs worth backing with your college football picks.